Information for Surgical Patients

 - you are anemic (you have a low red blood cell count)

 - your platelets or clotting factors are low or not working properly.
-Keep reading to find out more about these.

 Red blood cells